 A: In the event of a denial, simply contact the Benefits Planner who assisted you with your case and provide a copy of all supporting documentation for review.
 Most denials can be remedied at the caseworker level, however should your case require a fair hearing, our office can provide fair hearing support and expert testimony.

 A: An MCA is a spend-down tool utilized by elder law attorneys to help their clients qualify for Medicaid benefits.
-From a technical standpoint, an MCA is a Single Premium Immediate Annuity (SPIA) with added restrictions to meet the requirements of the Deficit Reduction Act of 2005.
+It is a Single Premium Immediate Annuity (SPIA) with added restrictions to meet the requirements of the Deficit Reduction Act of 2005.
 The SPIA is irrevocable, non-assignable, provides equal monthly payments, and contains zero cash value.
 Additionally, the SPIA must be structured to be “actuarially sound” in accordance with each state’s Medicaid manual, and must name the state Medicaid agency as primary beneficiary (in most cases).
-Visit our “Medicaid Compliant Annuity” page for more details and case studies.
+Visit our Medicaid Compliant Annuity page for information.

 A: The parties of an annuity contract vary depending on the case facts.
-In most married couple cases, the community spouse is owner and payee.
-In single person cases, the applicant for Medicaid is both the owner and payee.
+In most cases involving a married couple, the community spouse is owner and payee.
+In cases involving a single person, the applicant for Medicaid is both the owner and payee.
 In most cases, the only time the owner and payee of contract are different individuals is when utilizing the “Name on the Check Rule.”
 This is where an institutionalized spouse names his or her community spouse as the payee of the annuity funded with IRA funds.

-A: If the owner predeceases the term of the annuity, the named beneficiary will receive the remaining amount in the annuity.
+A: If the owner predeceases the annuity term, the named beneficiary will receive the remaining amount in the annuity.
 If the state Medicaid agency is the primary beneficiary, it will be entitled to recover funds up to the amount expended on behalf of the institutionalized individual.
 Any remaining benefits will be distributed to the contingent beneficiary.
-Different insurance carriers have different beneficiary payment options, so please contact a Benefits Planner for further information on a specific case.
+Different insurance carriers have different beneficiary payment options, so please contact us directly for further information on a specific case.

 A: If your client has cash assets, it makes more sense to use an MCA because it will be controlled by the insurance carrier rather than a family member.
 This would place less responsibility and stress on the family member as the insurance carrier guarantees that monthly payments distribute as scheduled.
 Promissory notes can also be problematic if the family member designated undergoes a disruptive event (e.g. death, bankruptcy, divorce).
 Finally, an MCA requires much less long-term management by the elder law attorney than a promissory note.